 Privacy regulations: Strict regulations like HIPAA can complicate the process of acquiring and sharing EMRs for legal purposes.

-Technical errors: Errors in data entry, software bugs, or other technical issues can lead to inaccuracies in the medical records that may not reflect the actual medical treatment or patient status.
+Technical errors: Errors in data entry, software bugs, or other technical EMR problems can lead to inaccuracies in the medical records that may not reflect the actual medical treatment or patient status.
 Sometimes, it can lead to loss of medical data, causing gaps in comprehending plaintiff’s medical history or significant facts that can impact cases.

 Claim Your Free Trial – Review Your Records